Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 Now, assume that there exists a $K$-JET of the matrices $G_k$:

-where $R_k$ are upper-triangular matrices whose diagonal values are equal to $r_1,\ldots,r_{n_t}$.
+where $R_k$ are upper triangular matrices whose diagonal values are equal to $r_1,\ldots,r_{n_t}$.
 Then, the same transmission scheme as in \secref{ss:p2p_scheme} may be employed, where in step 3 the $k$-th receiver uses the matrices $Q_k$ and $U_k$ in \eqref{eq:scheme_receiver}.

 \begin{remark} As in \remref{rem:gmd_same_codebook}, if the $K$-JET in the above scheme is also a $K$-GMD \eqref{eq:K-GMD}, then the capacity \eqref{eq:MIMO_BC_capacity} can be achieved using \emph{the same} scalar codebook over all scalar sub-channels. \end{remark}